Shashwat9720/MSENGAGE22_RS/README.md

  password-12345678

-V) Now you shall find yourself on user details page fill in your first name and last name and an integral user id
+VI) Now you shall find yourself on user details page fill in your first name and last name and an integral user id

-VI) Now you will be redirected to recommendation page where you shall find top recommended songs on the basis of popularities
+VII) Now you will be redirected to recommendation page where you shall find top recommended songs on the basis of popularities

 ## Tech Stack
 1)HTML